 3. Know When to Slow Down

-Driving too fast for winter weather conditions or failing to slow down for curves or ramps create risks for spills and rollovers, as well as crashes.
+Driving too fast for winter weather conditions or failing to slow down for curves or ramps can create risks for spills and rollovers, as well as crashes.
+Especially if the truck contains heavy cargo – the sturdiest of ratchet straps might not be enough to hold onto it if you do not slow down on the turns.

 4. Maintain Your Vehicle